Abdulaziz-Asiri/Ecommerc-Express.js-Prisma/README.md

 2. You can import an API collection in Postman to have all endpoints pre-configured:

-- If there is a Postman collection in the repository (e.g., api-collection.json), go to File > Import in Postman and upload the JSON file.
+-  Import Postman collection in the repository "E-commerce.postman_collection", go to File > Import in Postman and upload the JSON file.
 - The collection will appear in the left panel, where you can see all available endpoints.